Bobby Humphrey: Regular season

+Playoffs

 Arena football coaching career

 In August 1999, the Birmingham Steeldogs formed as part of a new indoor football league called AF2, a developmental league for the Arena Football League.
 Humphrey, with no coaching experience at that level, was named head coach.
-Over the course of six seasons, Humphrey guided the Steeldogs to a 51-50 record.
-After a disappointing 2-14 season, Humphrey was dismissed in 2005.
+Over the course of six seasons, Humphrey guided the Steeldogs to a 51–50 record.
+After a disappointing 2–14 season, Humphrey was dismissed in 2005.
 The Steeldogs would rename themselves as the Alabama Steeldogs one year later, before ceasing operations following the 2007 season.
 The league would fold in 2009.
 Humphrey, at the time of his dismissal, was the second-winningest coach in the league.

 Post-football activities

 In 1998, Humphrey returned to the University of Alabama, and earned a bachelor's degree in social work.
 In 2004, he was inducted into the Alabama Sports Hall of Fame.
 During his time coaching in AF2, he owned and operated Humphrey Construction Company.
 As of 2012, Humphrey is vice president of business development for Bryant Bank in Birmingham, Alabama.
 He was appointed to the City of Hoover's Parks and Recreation Board in 2014.
 In the summer of 2016, Humphrey was one of 75 players to be eligible for the 2017 Class for the College Football Hall of Fame.